Sheffield University’s Diamond Features a Virtalis VR Suite

 The main VR laboratory houses one of Virtalis’ ActiveWall and Floor stereoscopic 3D display systems.
 It uses Christie Boxer 4K projection with ART optical tracking and Virtalis’ Visionary Render software.
 Visionary Render software allows users to access and experience a real-time, collaborative and immersive Virtual Reality (VR) environment created from huge multi-source 3D datasets.
 Aside from universities, it is used by major blue chips like Rolls-Royce, BAE Systems and Raytheon.

 The VR laboratory is divided into two, with the room containing the ActiveWall and Floor able to accommodate 20 students.
-The adjoining room, known as the Development Space, contains 10 high spec PCs with Oculus Rift HMDs and Virtalis’ Visionary Render software – these are known as ActiveDesks.

 “We amaze our many visitors by showing them our virtual 3D model of the Diamond after they have been on the tour of the building itself” said Rob Stacey.
 “We mainly use SolidWorks CAD and 3DS Max and we find conversion into Visionary Render very smooth.”